SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 ## Description

-**Create a JS program,** which **shows** and **hides** the additional information about users, which you can find by making a GET request to the server at address:
+**Create a JS program** that **shows** and **hides** the additional information about users, which you can find by making a GET request to the server at the following URL:

 `http://localhost:3030/jsonstore/advanced/profiles`

-The response will be an object with the information for all users.
+The response will be an object containing the information for all the users.

 Create a profile card for every user and display it on the web page.